 Laurie A. Boyer

-Hi there!
-I earned my PhD in Biochemistry from the UMASS Medical School studying the “Conserved features of chromatin remodeling enzymes”.
-I then joined the Whitehead Institute as a postdoctoral fellow where I pioneered genome wide analysis of transcription factors (TFs) and chromatin regulators in stem cells, opening the field of stem cell genomics.
-Our work discovered how master TFs coordinately regulate the pluripotent state.
-In 2007, I started my lab in the Biology Department to study gene regulatory mechanisms in lineage commitment and in 2015, I also joined the Department of Biological Engineering to broaden our approaches to tissue engineering.
-I am passionate about training the next generation of scientists, working with our wonderful undergraduates, and community building.
-I also enjoy spending time with family and friends, traveling, paddle boarding, and anything related to the beach!
+I started my lab in the Biology Department to study gene regulatory mechanisms in lineage commitment in 2007.
+I also joined the Department of Biological Engineering in 2014 to connect our developmental discoveries to advance cardiac tissue engineering.
+I am passionate about training the next generation of scientists including working with our wonderful students and in community building efforts.
+I also enjoy spending time with family and friends, traveling to exotic places to learn about new cultures, playing competitive pickle ball, paddle boarding, and anything related to the beach!